 And that’s terrific news.
 Focusing on a clean eating meal plan that includes fresh foods and eliminating highly processed ingredients can lead to reduced inflammation, the root cause of many diseases; a lowered risk of diabetes and certain types of cancers; and an overall happier, healthier feeling.

 But what begins for many as a genuine desire to feel better about themselves and the foods they put into the body has the potential to become a dangerous fixation, often propelled by social media.
-Meet orthorexia, a new cousin to anorexia and bulimia nervosa.
+Meet orthorexia, a new cousin to anorexia nervosa and bulimia nervosa.

 Orthorexia: At First “Tongue in Cheek,” But Not for Long